kashregister/rrplay/README.md

 l - move forward 5s

 **Select mode:**\
-Enter - Add single to queue\
+Enter - Add single to the queue\
-a - Add album to queue
+a - Add album to the queue

 ### Searching